Creating Start Groups

 In the merge groups window, check the boxes beside all the groups you want to merge into one, and then click the Merge button to move all the racers in the selected groups into one group.

 - Once you are have created and, if need be, merged your start groups you will next need to assign racer numbers (bibs) and start times.
 In the “Configure” page, start by entering the first bib number in the first group (often #1).
 The screen will automatically calculate and fill in the last racer # so you know at what number that start groups bib sequence ends.
 Fill in the first number for each start group.

 - Click “Assign Racer Numbers” when done.

 - Repeat these steps with Start Times entering the first start time for each group.
 The last start time will be the same as the start time unless you’re timing an interval start race.
 The default racer interval for Interval Start races is 30 seconds but you can change that on a group by group basis.

 - The race will default to a start type (Mass Start or Individual Start) based on the format your chose when you first created your race.
-However you can also adjust specific start groups if needed using the overflow menu (…) for the desired group as pictured below.
+However you can also adjust the start type for a specific start group by clicking the Edit this Group button.